lan13005/PyAmpTools/docs/intro.md

 # Usage / Design

 AmpTools and FSRoot are included as git submodules.
 Modified source files and makefiles are included in `external` directory to build a set of shared libraries that can then be imported into PyROOT.
 Amplitude definitions and Data I/O are located in `external/AMPTOOLS_AMPS_DATAIO`.
 Additional amplitudes and data readers can be directly added to the folder and then re-maked.
-A variation of `gen_amp`, a program to produce simulations with AmpTools, is provided in `external/AMPTOOLS_GENERATORS` but is not built by the main makefile, a separate makefile is included with that directory.
+A variation of `gen_amp`, a program to produce simulations with AmpTools, is provided in `external/AMPTOOLS_GENERATORS`.
+This distribution system will unfortunately lag behind the sources from `halld_sim` and `AmpTools` repos.

 `pa` is an **executable** that dispatches various functions for: maximimum likelihood fitting (`fit`), extracting fit fractions from MLE fit results (`fitfrac`), and Markov chain Monte Carlo (`mcmc`), and simulation generation (`gen_amp`, `gen_vec_ps`).
 Example usage: